+Table 3

-Table 3 ent PD) int ) ng /br nd oort(s) Those to be involved Statement of Community Involvement Local Development Scheme Core Strategy (DPD) Local development documents (DPDs and SPDs) Annual Monitoring Report Environmental and/ Sustainability Assessment Scoping report Environmental and Sustainability Report(s) Notes Specific organisations we will consult: Association of North East Councils, Countryside Agency, Environment Agency, English Heritage, English Nature, Strategic Rail Authority, Highways Agency, One North East, Yorkshire Forward, other local authorities, the police, fire and rescue services and parish councils. • • • • • • These are the organisations that the regulations say we must consult if we think that the proposed subject matter of the document affects them.
-Government Office for the North East, the media • • • • • • • Government Office for North East The general public, MPs, MEP • • • • • Darlington Partnership, regional health authorities, built environment, architecture and heritage organisations, housing (developers, private and social landlords), environmental organisations and sustainability organisations, regional and strategic organisations (for example, One North East, Tees Valley Regeneration) • • • • • • Government agencies and departments • • • • • • • Planning Inspectorate only Utility, energy and telecoms providers • • • • Green energy, for example, companies who provide wind power.
-Transport companies and organisations (for example, the Strategic Rail Authority and local transport operators) • • • • • •
+Those to be involved Statement of Community Involvement Local Development Scheme Core Strategy (DPD) Local Development Documents (DPDs and SPDs) Environmental and sustainability assessment scoping report Environmental and Sustainability Reports Notes Specific organisations we will consult: Association of North East Councils, Coal Authority, Environment Agency, English Heritage, Natural England, the Secretary Of State For Transport, Highways Agency, One North East, Yorkshire Forward, other local authorities, the police, fire and rescue services, the Acute Hospital Trust, a Primary Care Trust and parish councils and Parish Meetings. • • • • • These are the organisations that the regulations say we must consult if we think that the proposed subject matter of the document affects them.
+Government Office for the North East, the media • • • • • The general public, MPs, MEP • • • • Darlington Partnership, regional health authorities, Built Environment, architecture and heritage organisations, housing (developers, private and social landlords), environmental organisations and sustainability organisations, regional and • • • • •

-Those to be involved Statement of Community Involvement Local Development Scheme Core Strategy (DPD) Local development documents (DPDs and SPDs) Annual Monitoring Report Environmental and/ Sustainability Assessment Scoping report Environmental and Sustainability Report(s) Notes Local neighbourhood groups • • • • Community diversity (for example, faith groups, disability groups, young people and gypsies) • • • • • Open space, sport and recreation (for example, Sport England and local sports clubs) • • • • • Rural and countryside interests, such as farmers groups, country landowners and government agencies. • • • • • • Land, and property and housing organisations (developers, housing providers and planning consultants) • • • • • Planning consultants only.
-Business, industrial and commercial organisations. • • • Education, Learning & Skills • • • If education or learning provision is included in the plan.
-Retail and town centre. • • • • Health. • • • Where there are clear health links, for example, open land Land and property owners and occupiers • • • major landowners only those directly affected Minerals and waste interests • • • • • only where relevant.
-Tourism interests, such as the hospitality sector and visitors to the borough. • • • tourism locations only, for example, town centre and parks Other local community and voluntary groups, such as the Council for Voluntary Services. • • •
+Those to be involved Statement of Community Involvement Local Development Scheme Core Strategy (DPD) Local Development Documents (DPDs and SPDs) Environmental and sustainability assessment scoping report Environmental and Sustainability Reports Notes strategic organisations (for example, One North East, Tees Valley Unlimited) Government agencies and departments • • • • • • Planning Inspectorate only Utility, energy and telecoms providers • • • • Green energy, for example, companies who provide wind power.
+Transport companies and organisations (for example, the Secretary Of State For Transport and local transport operators) • • • • • Local neighbourhood groups • • • • Community diversity (for example, faith groups, disability groups, young people and gypsies) • • • • • Open space, sport and recreation (for example, Sport England and local sports clubs) • • • • Rural and countryside interests, such as farmers groups, country landowners and government agencies. • • • • • Land, property and housing organisations (developers, housing providers and planning consultants) • • • • • Planning consultants only.
+Business, industrial and commercial organisations. • • • Education, Learning & Skills • • • If education or the learning provision is included in the plan.
+Retail and town centre • • • •

+Those to be involved Statement of Community Involvement Local Development Scheme Core Strategy (DPD) Local Development Documents (DPDs and SPDs) Environmental and sustainability assessment scoping report Environmental and Sustainability Reports Notes Other health organisations • • • • • Where there are clear health links, for example, open land Land and property owners and occupiers • • • Major landowners only - those directly affected Minerals and waste interests • • • • • Only where relevant.
+Tourism interests, such as the hospitality sector and visitors to the borough • • • Tourism locations only, for example, town centre and parks Other local community and voluntary groups, such as the Council for Voluntary Services • • •